HenintsoaOnivola/Compound-climate-hazards-and-FDSP-/README.md

 (3) The script named 'FDSP_exposure_compoud.R' is doing the statistical analyses with regard to the number of FDSP within each class of compound climate hazard, both with and without governance.
 It needs to be excecuted after 'composite_hazard_build.R'.
 Figures output from the script are: Fig. 1, Fig. 2, Fig. 3.

 (4) The scrip named 'FDSP_exposre_individual_hazards.R' is doing the statistical analyses with regard to the number of FDSP within each class of individual climate hazards (heat, drought and flood).
 It needs to be excecuted after 'composite_hazard_build.R'.
 Figures output from this script are: Fig. 4A and Fig. 5A.
+(5) To generate outputs corresponding to SSP126, the codes with the suffix 'ssp126' should be run following the same order as above.
+These codes are located in the 'ssp126' branch in here.